The appearance of stolen information on the dark web is neither a new trend nor is it something that will change in the near future.

 Also available on the same marketplace where the Youku user accounts are being sold are nearly 640,000 PlayStation accounts that have already been decrypted, and millions of user accounts stolen from 25 vBulletin and 11 Bitcoin forums.

-This shows that the stolen digital goods trade is one that is still thriving on this marketplace despite being largely shadowed by the illicit drug and weapons trade, malware trade, and child pornography rings.
+This shows that the stolen digital goods trade is one that is still thriving on this marketplace despite being largely shadowed by the illicit drug and weapons trade, malware trade, and child exploitation rings.

 Poor Security Measures